felixvd/naist-gsk/faq.md

 ### What position are the candidates contesting for?

 Everyone is set up for be voted as "Member of the Student Council".
-The seven members of the council will
+Read more about the structure of the student association [here](structure).

 ### How many people am I expected to vote for?